Nitrokey/nitrokey-documentation/source/components/nethsm/clustering.rst

 In a 3-node cluster, if one node fails (crashes or becomes unreachable due to network conditions), the two other nodes will continue to work and serve requests.

-If the failed node is still healthy (e.g. it was just a network problem), it will be in the _Failed_ state while isolated, refusing normal operations (not even read-only).
+If the failed node is still healthy (e.g. it was just a network problem), it will be in the *Failed* state while isolated, refusing normal operations (not even read-only).

-However if the node recovers, it will cleanly resynchronize with the rest of the cluster and exit the _Failed_ state, resuming normal operation without losing data.
+However if the node recovers, it will cleanly resynchronize with the rest of the cluster and exit the *Failed* state, resuming normal operation without losing data.

-If it never recovers, it has to be :ref:`removed <removing>` from the cluster and either undergo :ref:`recovery <recovering>` to access its data (but it will not be part of the cluster anymore), or be factory reset and go through the join process again from scratch.
+If it never recovers, it has to be :ref:`removed <clustering-removing>` from the cluster and either undergo :ref:`recovery <clustering-recovering>` to access its data (but it will not be part of the cluster anymore), or be factory reset and go through the join process again from scratch.

 A Network Partition Happens and Quorum is Still Reached
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~